runatlantis/terraform-gce-atlantis/examples/complete/README.md

 ### What's exactly protected?

-When `iap` is set, a secondary IAP protected backend is created to handle all requests except those made to the `/events` path.
-The `/events` path is used to set up webhooks between platforms such as GitHub, BitBucket, and Atlantis.
+With IAP enabled, all requests to Atlantis will be protected, except for those made to the `/events` path, which is used for webhooks between platforms such as GitHub and BitBucket.

-In short, everything is protected by IAP besides the `/events` path.

 ### Permissions

-To grant a user access to your IAP protected Atlantis deployment, ensure that the principal (Google Account user) has the `roles/iap.httpsResourceAccessor` role attached to it.
+To grant a user access to your IAP-protected Atlantis deployment, you will need to give them the `roles/iap.httpsResourceAccessor` role.

 ```hcl
 resource "google_iap_web_iam_member" "member" {